-In the US, it is considered a felony driving under the influence of alcohol (DUI, driving under the influence ).
-That is why the charges for this crime are brought to a criminal court.
+In the some states, you may be charged with a felony for driving under the influence of alcohol (DUI, driving under the influence ) under specific circumstances.
+That is why the charges for this crime are brought to a court.
 You have the right to represent yourself in this court.
 However, in most cases, defendants hire a private attorney or use a court-appointed public defender.

 Getting An Attorney’s Opinion On Your Case

 When a serious offense is committed, such as where your DUI resulted in a motorcycle accident, it is difficult to get good advice from someone without experience or legal training to allow you to assess the strengths and weaknesses of the case.
 If you’ve been driving drunk and injury someone riding a motorcycle, be sure to contact the best motorcycle accident lawyer in your area for advice on what to do next.
 DUI’s resulting in injury are not a light matter and should be discussed with a competent lawyer who understands the next steps to take.

 Many experienced DUI attorneys give potential clients the first consultation free of charge.
 But we suggest that even if you have to pay for something, feel free to do so, as it is likely to be a good investment for you.
 Take the police report with you to that first consultation and any other document you have about the case to better take advantage of the time of counseling with the lawyer.
 It is also vital that you carry with you complete a list as possible of any doubts you may have.
 Remember that it is not mandatory to hire the lawyer you consulted.
 However, meeting him in person can be very helpful to you in evaluating whether working with him will work.